aczietlow/hugo-blog/content/notes/2024/week-17.md

   * Looking for better tools to automate this
 * Started running again
   * After a 3-week break, I did a 2.5-mile run at ~9 min/mile pace
+* Watched
+  * 1st round of the NFL draft
+  * Random episodes of Killing Eve with Alaina

 ## Insights Upon Reflection